haraphat01/html_linter/README.md

  This linter forces users on the proper usage of html elements and also exposes them to good exposes them to basics of SEO.

  - The Linter checks if the head tag is present
- - It checks whether the codes has a title
+ - It checks whether the codes have a title
- - It checks if title's character is within the required length
+ - It checks if the title's character is within the required length
  - It checks if the image tag has an attribute of alt.
  - It checks the number of h1 in the code, which is recommended to be one only

  ## Examples